 UNFORGETTABLE EXPERIENCES IN COMMUNITY SERVICE

 Within the wide world of community service there are supervisors who would be delighted to have a teen at the local animal shelter or teen helpers at the library.
 Simply volunteering at a private business like a vet’s office might turn into a paying job.
 My college-aged cousin just got a position in a kennel, doing all the animal care responsibilities with salary and on-site apartment included, just for the summer.
 Sanctuaries for birds and other wildlife along with museums have support groups that are looking for teens to help either observe animals or help out at their facilities.
 Seek an opportunity volunteering at the local fire station.
-You can offer to start off on washing the fire trucks.
+You can offer to start off washing the fire trucks.
 Just keep contacting those groups until you find an unforgettable opportunity in your community.

 Of course self employment or family supported employment is always a possibility.
 Pet setting business is great too.
-A lot of people are traveling during the summer and need a place for those pets.
+A lot of people are traveling and need a place for those pets.
 In a future blog I will share all the necessary steps with state and county regulations for starting a Pet Sitting Business in your locale.
 Perhaps you can take a family hobby and start a business.
 My summer business started when I became a distributor for a large kite company and my family helped me sell kites at festivals all summer when I was 15.

 PROJECTS AND ACTIVITIES TO ENGAGE TEENS